Is White Noise Bad Or Good For Sleeping?

 Bottom line: before spending money on a white noise sound machine because you’ve heard it will help you sleep, it might be a good idea to listen to some for a while to find out if you’re bothered by it.

 In addition, try to get a machine that allows for noise in different frequencies and works at different volumes.
-When weighing complaints about the white noise that’s naturally present in some backgrounds, that flexibility is key when it comes to using the machines as a sleep aid.
+When weighing complaints about the white noise present in some backgrounds, flexibility is key when it comes to using the machines as a sleep aid.

 Uncontrollable white noise seems to give all white noise a bad name.